katholan/BCB546X-Spring2017_Valerin_final_project/FASTQC_files/README.md

     $ ./FastQC/fastqc SRR1642915.fastq
     $ ./FastQC/fastqc SRR1639282.fastq

-After looking at the results it was possible to see that both dataset need to be trimmed.
+After looking at the results it was possible to see that both datasets need to be trimmed.
 In order to achieve that we are using CUTADAPT.
 For the SRR1642915 datset we will perform a quality, kmer and adapter trim, since those were the specific issues that we found after the FASTQC analysis.
 Then, for the SRR1639282 dataset we will perform a quality and kmer trimming.

 ### Installing CUTADAPT